mjturi/AIClubWorkshopsSpring21/workshop5/tensorflowAndNN.md

 Rectified Linear Unit(ReLU) is a standard activation function.
 It is widely used because of how well it works.
 Typically when you are unsure of which activation function to use, ReLU should be your go to.

-The steps outlined above occur through every neuron in the neueral network until the network reaches its end.
+The steps outlined above occur through every neuron in the neural network until the network reaches its end.
 This process of passing data through the neural network is called **forward propogation**.
 Once this process is completed we move on to backpropogation.

 ## What is backpropogation?
 **Back-propagation** fine tunes the model based on the results of forward propogation every iteration.
 After a forward pass, the neural network calculates the loss function and propogates those results backwards to tune the weights and biases.
 Since the model is updating its weights and biases every iteration, the model should become more optimized.
 The goal is to lower this error rate.